A Guest Fighter is a character that doesn't belong in the setting who just shows up in a Video Game

 - Kurisu Makise of Steins;Gate is playable as a DLC character in 5pb/Mages.' beat-em-up Phantom Breaker: Battleground.

 - While they're not technically fighters due to the game being a Dating Sim, Namco High includes three characters from Homestuck (Jane Crocker, Terezi Pyrope and Davesprite) due to the author being a major part of the development.
 All three are referred to as "weird exchange students" in the character info.

 - Rob Zombie shows up as a driver in Twisted Metal 4.

 - Example from a Rhythm Game: when fully installed with all two additional content disks, My Little Karaoke contains two songs from Littlest Pet Shop and one song from Panty And Stocking.
 It also contains a song from G1 My Little Pony.

-- The Baz from Two Best Friends Play appears as an optional boss in Shovel Knight.
+- The Baz from Two Best Friends Play appears as a fighter in Divekick and an optional boss in Shovel Knight.

 - Vocaloid GUMI appears in pop'n music as an opponent character in the songs that she sings, but unlike 99% of other characters, she is not playable.